-&lt;sup>10 See Buiter (1980, pp. 39-40) for a summary statement on such criticism.
+10 See Buiter (1980, pp. 39-40) for a summary statement on such criticism.

-'real' stimulus and are impartial to 'nominal' ones.
+To summarize, the expectation-adjusted Phillips Curve and the related natural-rate hypothesis are based on some rigid explicit or implicit assumptions regarding economic structure and scientific methodology.
+The economy is assumed to operate 'as if' it was a Walrasian competitive system where agents responds to 'real' stimulus and are impartial to 'nominal' ones.
 When macroeconomic demand policies are executed, their initial effect is assumed to be evenly distributed among all economic agents, so as not to upset the original 'real' structure of the market.
 An increase in the pace of aggregate demand growth causes inflation to accelerate because markets already operate at full capacity and employment.
 Information about aggregate price and inflation indices is available at no cost, but price-taking sellers and buyers are nevertheless confused by this initial turn of events and fail to realize that prices around them rise as fast as the price of their own commodity.
 As a result, they increase their supply and demand for products and factors and cause the overall level of unemployment to fall below its natural rate.
 Ultimately, agents discover their collective error and seek to reduce demand and supply as soon as their long term-contracts expire.
 This causes a gradual upward shift in the Phillips Curve reflecting the adjustment of expectations and contracts to the new level of inflation.
 When the adjustment is complete, the economy returns to its original, 'real' Walrasian equilibrium but with a higher rate of inflation.
 Unfortunately, this process of adjustment cannot be tracked down because both expectations and the natural rate of unemployment are not observable.

-6. In Quest for Information: The Unemployed as an Investor
+2.6 In Ouest for Information: The Unemployed as an Investor